psipred/psipred_website/README.md

 $ python manage.py makemigrations --settings=psipred_website.settings.dev
 $ python manage.py migrate --settings=psipred_website.settings.dev

-5. Update mainform.html, updating both the checkboxes and the form_error section
+5. Update mainform.html, updating both the checkboxes and the form_error section.
+   Table layout is a function of the ordering in fields variable in forms.py

 6. Add resubmission checkbox for new method in resubmission.html

 7. Add new results panel bits in results_panel.html

+8. If you need to, add an alert to alerts.js

-8. For production update the aa_head http.conf to ensure the file are being served with the right type.
+9. For production update the aa_head http.conf to ensure the files are being served with the right type.